- All Ages

 Yes, snacks are available.

-Thames Path National Trail has not told us if they are fully wheelchair friendly.
+No, Thames Path National Trail is not wheelchair friendly.

-Thames Path National Trail has not told us if they are fully pushchair friendly.
+No, Thames Path National Trail have stated they are not pushchair friendly.

 Thames Path National Trail has not told us if they are dog friendly.